REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 - Relative TSR of the Group measured as a percentile ranking of the Group's TSR against those of a peer group comprising public-listed companies of comparable scale, scope and business mix in Singapore, Hong Kong and China; and

-- Return on Equity (ROE) of the Group at the end of the performance period.
+- Average Return on Equity (ROE) of the Group for the second and third years of the performance period.

 The above performance measures have been selected as key measurements of wealth creation for shareholders.
-The final number of shares to be released will depend on the achievement of pre-determined targets over the three-year qualifying performance period.
+The final number of shares to be released will depend on the achievement of predetermined targets over the three-year qualifying performance period.
 No share will be released if the threshold targets are not met at the end of the qualifying performance period.
-On the other hand, if superior targets are met, more shares than the baseline award can be released.
-For the award granted in 2013, the maximum is 175% of the baseline award; for the award granted in 2014, the maximum is 170% of the baseline award.
-For awards granted in 2015 and 2016, the maximum is 200% of the respective year's baseline awards.
+On the other hand, if superior targets are met, more shares than the baseline award can be delivered up to a maximum of 200% of the baseline award.
 Recipients will receive fully paid shares at no cost.

-For the year under review, the relevant award for assessment of the performance achieved by the Group is the award granted in FY 2014 in respect of which the qualifying performance period was FY 2014 to FY 2016.
-Based on the ERCC's assessment that the performance achieved by the Group has not met the pre-determined performance targets for the three-year qualifying performance period of FY 2014 to FY 2016, no share has been released for the share award granted in FY 2014.
-In respect of the share awards granted in FY 2015 and FY 2016, the respective qualifying performance periods have not ended as at the date of this Report.
+For the year under review, the relevant award for assessment of the performance achieved by the Group is the award granted in FY 2015 in respect of which the qualifying performance period was FY 2015 to FY 2017.
+Based on the ERCC's assessment that the performance achieved by the Group has partially met the pre-determined performance targets for the three-year qualifying performance period of FY 2015 to FY 2017, the resulting number of shares released has been adjusted accordingly to reflect the performance level.
+In respect of the share awards granted in FY 2016 and FY 2017, the respective qualifying performance periods have not ended as at the date of this Report.

 CapitaLand Restricted Share Plan 2010